anujs2099/rhce-sample-exams_2nd-edition/lab1.md

 Ansible Navigator

--  Configure and use ansible-navigator as follows:
+-  Use ansible-navigator as follows:
    - Project directory name is task3
    - Use the inventory file & configuration file from task2
    - Find out the ansible-navigator version